Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: Introduction

 \section{Introduction}

+\IEEEPARstart{B}{iometric} identifiers can be used to authenticate or identify a user, and to generate secret keys \cite{Identifier}.
+Similarly, physical identifiers such as fine variations of ring oscillator (RO) outputs produce device ``fingerprints'' that can authenticate a device and generate keys \cite{bizimpaper,IntrinsicIP,pufintheory}.
+For instance, physical unclonable functions (PUFs) are physical identifiers that are cheaper and safer alternatives to key storage in non-volatile memories \cite{GassendThesis,PappuThesis}.
+Replacing biometric or physical identifiers, e.g., if the fingerprint is stolen, is often not possible \cite{IgnaTrans} or might require reconfigurable identifier designs \cite{ReconfigurablePUF}.
+Replaced physical identifiers may have correlated outputs with previous identifiers due to surrounding logic \cite{Systematicvariation}.
+One should, therefore, limit the information leaked about the identifier outputs, as well as the information leaked about the secret key.

-Biometric or physical identifiers with unique features can be used to authenticate or identify a user, or to generate secret keys for cryptographic systems.
-We study information-theoretic limits for using such identifiers.
-We consider the model introduced in \cite{AhlswedeCsiz} and \cite{Maurer} where two terminals observe dependent random variables and an eavesdropper observes public messages.
-The model has two variants.
-For the \textit{generated-secret} model an encoder extracts a secret-key from the source, while for the \textit{chosen-secret} model a secret key is embedded into the message.
-We consider one-round secret-key agreement, where public communication is limited to a single message called \textit{helper data}.
+Consider the key agreement model introduced in \cite{AhlswedeCsiz} and \cite{Maurer} where two terminals observe dependent random variables and have access to a public communication link; an eavesdropper observes the messages, called \textit{helper data}, transmitted over this link.
+We consider a \textit{generated-secret} (GS) model and a \textit{chosen-secret} (CS) model.
+For the GS model, an encoder extracts a key from the source, while for the CS model a key that is independent of the source is given to the first terminal.
+The information through helper data about the secret key, called the {\textit{secrecy leakage}, should be negligible.
+The information leaked about the identifier, called the \textit{privacy leakage}, should be minimized so that an eavesdropper cannot obtain information about a secret key stored by another encoder that uses the same or a correlated identifier.

-The secret-key vs. privacy-leakage, or key-leakage, capacity regions for the two models are given in \cite{IgnaTrans} and \cite{Lai10}.
-The storage rate is equal to the privacy-leakage rate for the generated-secret model.
-The two rates are different for general secrecy-leakage levels \cite{storage} unlike for the negligible secrecy-leakage rate in \cite{IgnaTrans} and \cite{Lai10}.
-Gains in the achievable key-leakage rates are shown in \cite{bizimCNS} when there are multiple noisy measurements of the source at the decoder.
+The secret-key vs. privacy-leakage, or key-leakage, regions for the two models are given in \cite{IgnaTrans} and \cite{LaiTrans}.
+In addition to the secret-key and privacy-leakage rates, it is important to consider the amount of storage in the public link that is required for the decoder to reliably reconstruct the secret key \cite{csiszarnarayan}.
+The storage rate is generally equal to the privacy-leakage rate when we consider the GS model.
+Similarly, for the CS model, the storage rate is generally equal to the sum of the secret-key and privacy-leakage rates.
+The storage rate is different from the privacy-leakage rate for general (non-negligible) secrecy-leakage levels \cite{storage}, unlike for the negligible secrecy-leakage rate constraint considered in \cite{IgnaTrans} and \cite{LaiTrans}.
+We show that the storage and privacy-leakage rates are different also when the identifier is a \emph{remote} or \emph{hidden} source \cite[p.~118]{CsiszarKornerbook2011}, \cite[p.~78]{Bergerbook}.